 Along with the springy steel frame, the big air volume of the tubeless WTBs was soaking up the hits, and the fast-rolling small block treads combined with the heavy loads gave never-ending oﬀ road grip in the dry conditions.

 “The rules of the road are also becoming clearer to us; take any side you want and let everyone else work around you.”

 Dry dirt roads do have their flip side though.
 Thick clouds of dust kick up into the air when the regular sight of a Nepalese bus or truck lumbers into view as they somehow plough over the huge bumps and dips.
-These battered old buses handle the kind of hits that I thought only Paris-Dakar trucks were built for and we quickly to grow to love them for it.
-A buﬀ over the mouth and shades firmly in position become an essential combo to avoid choking on the airborne dirt.
-The rules of the road are also becoming clearer to us; take any side you want and let everyone else work around you.
+These battered old buses handle the kind of hits that I thought only Paris-Dakar trucks were built for and we quickly grew to love them for it.

 Before long we’re happily adjusting to new routines; riding around 6-7 hours each day, snacking on incredible hot samosas and fresh fruit, finding a guest house to stay in at the end of the day, unpacking, repacking.

 After weighing up the pros and cons of rack mounts and panniers we ended up going for soft bags all around, with the one exception being the excellent fork cages upfront.
 Lighter, quieter and less prone to failure the frame-mounted tail pack, frame bag and bar bag proved to be another success for us.